mambawolf/PublicEye/README.md

 # PublicEye
-A Portal for singrauli police
+A portal for police and public to effectively manage and implement the Lockdown.